There are many different elements that can influence the functionality of an intranet … and many people don’t know where to start.

 16. Activity stream.

 Your employees need a tool that allows them to keep track of everything that’s going on without feeling overwhelmed.
-Your intranet homepage should feature an activity stream highlighting all the major changes and contributions pertinent to that particular employee.
-Activity streams can be tweaked in a multitude of ways, so don’t hesitate to get creative.
+Your intranet homepage can feature an activity stream highlighting all major activity and contributions on the intranet.
+The layout of activity streams can be adjusted, so don’t hesitate to get creative.

 17. Content archives.